System Setup

 An input microphone can be of three different types.
 By default it is considered as a “Live (full band)” input.

 The other accessible type is “Live Floor Mic (pair with..)”.
-When a microphone is switched to this type, it is expected to be placed on the floor to reduce the influence of floor reflection in the measurement process.
+When a microphone is switched to this type, it is expected to be placed on the floor to reduce the influence of floor reflections in the measurement process.
 It is then paired with another microphone.
 The one on the ground will produce data for the low frequency content of the measure, while the paired microphone will produce the data for the high frequency content.
 The crossover between the two microphones can be set in the configuration menus of the system setup.

 The reference input displays a type of “Ref.” and cannot be edited.